altera-fpga/agilex5-demo-hps2fpga-interfaces/documentation/16_maintenance_menus.md

 Verifies that HPS EMIF memory contains a valid demo.itb FIT image at address 0x8600_0000.
 If it validates a demo.itb FIT image in memory, it programs that image into the SDM QSPI flash so that it will be accessed by the SSBL upon the next HPS reset.

+## reset HPS - menu-R

+#### OVERVIEW

+Executes the u-boot reset command which issues a cold reset of the HPS.

 ---
 Return to [**Index**](01_index.md)